rafmeeusen/linux_networking/iptables.md

 - nat table: only consulted for packets that create a new connection (typically: NAT)

 Understanding the chains:
-- need to understand input/output/forward (aka built-in chains)
+- need to understand INPUT/OUTPUT/FORWARD (aka built-in chains)
 - good picture about built-in chains: packet flow figure on https://en.wikipedia.org/wiki/Netfilter
+- in this picture: the lower part (Link Layer) is only applicable for Linux bridges (typically: virtual ethernet switches); for simple setups without bridge, ignore this part
+- INPUT should be seen as input to the local processes (and not as input to an interface or so); similar for OUTPUT
 - it's called chain, because if there is no match for a packet, the next rule in the chain is evaluated
 - user defined chains can be added, but they don't have this fixed location in the packet flow like input/output/forward, they are rather like functions that can be called from another rule